kurtkanaskie/apigee-migrate-edge-to-x-tools/README.md

 # Import to X via apigeecli
 Use apigeecli to import converted data from $X_IMPORT_DATA

+**NOTES:**
+- If Data Residency has been used for your organziation, use the `--region=$REGION` option to set the prefix for the Apigee API.
+See [Available Apigee API control plane hosting jurisdictions](https://cloud.google.com/apigee/docs/locations#available-apigee-api-control-plane-hosting-jurisdictions) for more details.
+- Enable debug for more details using: APIGEECLI_DEBUG=true apigeecli …

 ```
 cd $X_IMPORT_DIR
 export TOKEN=$(gcloud auth print-access-token)

-# Enable debug for more details using: APIGEECLI_DEBUG=true apigeecli …

 #########################################
 # Proxies